Developing a digital transformation strategy for the future

 • Fast execution

-In other words, companies who don’t understand their processes and operations can’t identify business priorities.
+In other words, companies that don’t understand their processes and operations can’t identify business priorities.
 After all, if you aren’t aware of a problem (or an opportunity), you won’t be ready to tackle it.

 Additionally, businesses need good data and resources to inform their decisions so they can take advantage of opportunities and mitigate risks.

-And finally, businesses need the agility to execute those strategic decisions with speed and precision.
+Finally, businesses need the agility to execute those strategic decisions with speed and precision.
 Otherwise, the competition will outpace and outstrip you.

 Without these capabilities built into the fabric of your business processes and culture, your digital transformation will stall.
 A strategy and digital transformation roadmap can help you develop and harness those capabilities effectively.